 It’s time to move onto the types of distribution channels you can use in your content marketing distribution strategy.

 There are three main types of content distribution channels:

 1. Owned Content Distribution (owned media): It includes your company’s owned media channels such as your blog, website, email newsletter.
 Owned media channels also include your business’ branded properties, for example your social media pages and your landing pages.

-2. Paid Content Distribution (paid media): When you explicitly pay to get your content distributed, such as running Google AdWords campaigns and social media ads for your content.
+2. Paid Content Distribution (paid media): When you explicitly pay to get your content distributed, such as running Google Ads campaigns and social media ads for your content.

 3. Earned Content Distribution (earned media): This involves the distribution of your content by third parties such as guest blog posts, retweets, shares and PR pieces.

 An effective content marketing distribution strategy utilizes all three media types, depending on where the visitor is in the marketing funnel.
 The upcoming sections of the chapter are going to discuss each distribution channel individually, covering what strategies you should be using for which channel and the platforms that come under them.

 Owned Distribution Channel